-IT 132LT: Microcomputer Operating Systems.
-(3) This class covers the skills necessary to install, upgrade, diagnose, and repair PC-based operating systems and common software.
+IT 132: Microcomputer Operating Systems.
+(3)

+This class covers the skills necessary to install, upgrade, diagnose, and repair PC-based operating systems and common software.
 It focuses on the functionality of PC DOS, Windows and NT operating systems.
+(A+ Software)

-(A+ Software) Prerequisites: CT 102LT and IT 131LT.
-IT 140LT: Help Desk I. (3) The student is enrolled in a 3-credit course which has two parts: a normal weekly lecture plus a mandatory service time manning the Help Desk Service Phone.
+Prerequisites: CT 102 and IT 131.

+IT 141L: Help Desk I. (3) The student is enrolled in a 3-credit course which has two parts: a normal weekly lecture plus a mandatory service time manning the Help Desk Service Phone.
 In this course, students are taught how to assist other students, faculty, and staff with answering computer-related questions.
 Skills for running the Help Desk are taught, along with technical skills related to commonly asked questions.
 Working at the Help Desk phone is mandatory for a fixed number of hours per week.
 Students will be required to log all questions with appropriate answers to those questions.
-Prerequisites: CS 101LT, CT 102LT, CT 140LT, CT 201LT, CT 202LT, IT 131LT.
-IT 145LT: Web Design Fundamentals: HTML and Style Sheets.
+Prerequisites: CS 101, CT 102, CT 140, CT 201, CT 202, IT 131.
+IT 145: Web Design Fundamentals: HTML and Style Sheets.
 (3) Hands-on course in designing and developing World Wide Web pages using HTML (HyperText Markup Language) and CSS (Cascading Style Sheets).
 The course will cover HTML tags for text, images, links, lists, simple layouts, complex layouts, tables, frames, style, internal style sheets, and external style sheets.
 Basic issues in using graphics on the Web will also be covered.
-Prerequisites: Basic computer literacy IT 147LT: Web Usability.
+Prerequisite: CT 102 IT 147: Web Usability.
 (3) Course in applying the principles of usability to the design, development, and improvement of World Wide Web pages.
 The course will include an introduction to usability and will focus on the principles of usability applied to page design, content design, site design, Intranet design, design for users with disabilities, and design for international users.
 Throughout the course, the principles of usability will be supported with facts and data obtained from real users.
-Prerequisite: IT 145 or CT 165 or some knowledge of Web Design.
-IT 149LT: Web Design: Introduction to JavaScript.
+Prerequisite: IT 145 or CT 165/IT 165.
+IT 148: Web Design: Introduction to JavaScript and DHTML.
 (3) Hands-on course in designing and developing World Wide Web pages that include JavaScript.
 The course will cover scripts for detecting characteristics of the user's computer, adding dynamic elements to Web pages, such as image rollovers and cycling banners; controlling characteristics of the browser window and the frames that appear in the browser window; adding dynamic events such as date, time, countdowns, and time-specific messages; adding cookies.
 The course will also include an introduction to DHTML (a combination of HTML, Cascading Style Sheets, and JavaScript) and tips on how to debug JavaScript.
-Prerequisite: IT 145LT.
+Prerequisite: IT 145.